 - hosts: List of ZooKeeper cluster members in format: ['host1:port1', 'host2:port2', 'etc...']. - use_ssl: (optional) Whether SSL is used or not.
 Defaults to false.
 If set to false, all SSL specific parameters are ignored. - cacert: (optional) The CA certificate.
 If present it will enable validation. - cert: (optional) File with the client certificate. - key: (optional) File with the client key. - key_password: (optional) The client key password. - verify: (optional) Whether to verify certificate or not.
 Defaults to true. - set_acls: (optional) If set, configure Kazoo to apply a default ACL to each ZNode that it creates.
 ACLs will assume 'x509' schema and should be specified as a dictionary with the principal as the key and one or more permissions as a list in the value.
 Permissions may be one of CREATE, READ, WRITE, DELETE or ADMIN.
-For example, set_acls: {CN=principal1: [CREATE, READ], CN=principal2: [ALL]}.
+For example, set_acls: {CN=principal1: [CREATE, READ], CN=principal2: [ALL]}. - auth_data: (optional) Authentication credentials to use for the connection.
+Should be a dictionary in the form that scheme is the key and credential is the value.
+Defaults to empty dictionary.

-Note: It is required to install kazoo>=2.6.0 to support SSL.
+It is required to install kazoo>=2.6.0 to support SSL.